 Referral Marketing - it's more than 'word of mouth'

 For those unfamiliar with the term referral marketing, I encourage you think about how useful it would be to turn your existing clients into your very own sales force.
-Freelancers often have limited resources to promote their services, Freelance Alliance is ideal, but previous and existing clients also form a list of people that are familiar with you, know what you can do and may be willing to tell others.
+Freelancers often have limited resources to promote their services, Freelance Directory is ideal, but previous and existing clients also form a list of people that are familiar with you, know what you can do and may be willing to tell others.
 There's much more to it than just 'word of mouth' however.
 I term referral marketing as "a structured and systematic process that encourages, informs, promotes and awards your client and contact base to talk as much as possible about you, your company, your product and your service."

 If word of mouth business is important to you, then consider the value of all the contacts you make in business.

 Every customer or contact is important, but some may have a greater "referral value" to you than others.
 What does this mean?
 It simply means that some people have a much greater potential to make large numbers of referrals than others.

 We all know people who are introverted or perhaps even "loners."
 That's not a bad thing.
 Some people just like to stick to themselves and lead a quite life, or maintain a small, close circle of friends.

 But other people are "people's people."
 They are gregarious.
 They enjoy being with other people.
 They belong to clubs, organisations, professional groups, and they attend a lot of social gatherings and events.
 Some people have vast networks of friends and acquaintances, both personally and in business.